Read the full story here (Exodus 13-14, 19-20)

 Freed from slavery and crossing the Red Sea

 Pharaoh finally allowed God's people to go free!
 They walked to Sinai towards the Red Sea.
-The Lord led two million men, women and children through the wilderness with a pillar of cloud in the day and a pillar of fire at night.
+God led two million men, women and children through the wilderness with a pillar of cloud in the day and a pillar of fire at night.

 Yet Pharaoh hardened his heart again.
 He sent his army to pursue them as far as the Red Sea.
 The people were trapped.
 They cried out to God in terror.

 Moses told them not to be afraid because God was with them.
-He lifted his staff, and the Angel of the Lord parted the water, allowing the people to walk across the sea on dry land into the Sinai.
-The waters then swallowed up Pharaoh's army.
-So God saved His people from slavery, through signs and miracles, and delivered them from Pharaoh, the most powerful sovereign of the day.
+He lifted his staff, and the Angel of the Lord parted the water, allowing the people to walk across the sea on dry land.
+While Pharaoh's army pursued them, the waters then swallowed them up .

-The purpose of this journey out of Egypt was not just escaping slavery.
+The purpose of this journey out of Egypt was not just being freed from slavery.
 It was to bring God's people back to God's promises so that God’s covenant with all nations could be fulfiled.

-But God did not take them directly there because the people complained about the hardships and disobeyed God.
-God make them wandered in the desert for 40 years where they learned to worship and trust God.
+But God did not take them directly there because they were not yet ready in understanding this new relationship with God.
+The people complained about the hardships and disobeyed God.
+God made them wandered in the desert for 40 years where they learned to worship and trust God.
 This was a time when they learned about their new relationship with God.
 God spoke to them through Moses from the mountain.

 God speaks from the mountain

 When the people arrived at the mountain, they camped in front of it.
 God's holy presence was on the mountain.
 There was a thick cloud, thunder, lightning and earthquakes.
 The people were terrified and they were warned not to touch the mountain or they would die.

 An unholy people cannot be near a holy God.
 Only Moses was allowed to go up the mountain on behalf of the people.
 (Exodus 33:7-11)